RobinNoiret/CESI_CPIA2/README.md

-# Mes résolutions des prosits du bloc POO
+# My solutions to the prosits of the OOP block

-Ce repository contient mes solutions aux prosits du bloc de Programmation Orientée Objet.
+This repository contains my solutions to the prosits of the Object Oriented Programming block.

 ## 📁 Structure

-Les exercices sont organisés dans des dossiers séparés, chacun contenant une solution complète.
+The exercises are organized in separate folders, each containing a complete solution.

 ## 💻 Technologies

 - C++
 - Visual Studio Community

-## 🎯 Contenu
+## 🎯 Contents

-Différents exercices mettant en pratique les concepts de la POO :
+Various exercises putting OOP concepts into practice:
-- Classes et Objets
+- Classes and Objects
-- Héritage
+- Inheritance
 - Encapsulation
-- Polymorphisme
+- Polymorphism

 ## 📝 Note

-Ces solutions sont des exercices réalisés dans le cadre de ma formation au CESI.
+These solutions are exercises carried out as part of my training at CESI.